-CLOVERFIELD and GODZILLA: Sometimes Monsters are better than Prozac!
+CLOVERFIELD Vs. GODZILLA: Why Monsters are better than Prozac!

 Back in the summer of 2007, a very successful viral campaign showing a teaser trailer for a film called CLOVERFIELD swept the Internet.
 It threw hard core Japanese monster fans into a frenzy anticipating the possibility that Godzilla, who was in cinematic retirement, might finally be making his illustrious return.